shriansh902/SecureBank-Pro/README.md

-# SecureBank-Pro
+# SecureBank
-SecureBank Pro is a modular, multi-user, file-based banking management system implemented in C
+SecureBank  is a modular, multi-user, file-based banking management system implemented in C
 ## Project Overview
 SecureBank Pro is a modular, multi-user, file-based banking management system implemented in C. The system simulates core banking operations such as account creation, authentication, deposit, withdrawal, fund transfer, and transaction logging with persistent data storage.